 Tour of the Kingdom Sportive

-There are some fantastic changes this year including the new startline and HQ located at The Cycle Hub within the beautiful Pittencrieff Park (known locally as The Glen).
+The start line and HQ will once again be located at The Cycle Hub within the beautiful Pittencrieff Park (known locally as The Glen).

 Our sportive also offers the following features: